Student-athletes provide various service to area initiatives

 Miller is a 2002 graduate of Barton College in Wilson, N.C., with a Bachelor of Science degree while majoring in sport management with a minor in business administration.
 While at Barton, Miller was a four-year letter winner on the women's soccer team and was the program's first-ever All-America selection helping the Bulldogs compile a 46-27-2 overall record during her career.
 In her senior season, Barton won the regular season and tournament championships of the Carolinas-Virginia Athletics Conference (CVAC) and hosted the NCAA Division II South Regional championship match.

 Miller later coached Barton's women's soccer program, guiding the Bulldogs to a 38-31-1 record as the team's head coach from 2004-06.
-She was inducted into the Barton College Athletics Hall of Fame.
+She was inducted into the Barton College Athletics Hall of Fame in 2012.

 In 2006, Miller completed the requirements for her Master's degree in sport administration from East Carolina.

 Miller, who is a member of both the National Association of Academic Advisors for Athletics (N4A) and National Association for Athletics Compliance (NAAC), is married to WCU's current head women's soccer coach, Chad Miller.
 The couple has two sons, Thomas and Carson.